salvadg/cv/README.md

 Showcases some of my projects and skills

+desktop Site is complete with a few resizing bugs.
-Site is complete, but I may revisit to add some more details to skills area (level of experience with each language).
+I may revisit to add some more details to skills area (level of experience with each language).

 ## TODO